Grant-Knoetze/Object-Oriented-Programming/README.md

 # Object-Oriented-Programming
-Display my knowledge of OOP.
+* Display my knowledge of object oriented programming using Python3.